PhD, Dalhousie University, 2010

 MD, Tehran University, 2003

 Dr. Hadi Kharrazi is a core faculty of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health with a joint appointment at the Johns Hopkins School of Medicine.
-He is the research director of the Johns Hopkins Center for Population Health IT (CPHIT) and serves on multiple national advisory boards and steering committees including: the Public Health Informatics Working Group Executive Committee of the American Medical Informatics Association (PHI–WG AMIA), the Steering Committee of the Academy Health’s Health IT Interest Group (AH–HIT IG), and the DHHS ONC’s Measurement Community of Practice.
+He is the co-director of the Johns Hopkins Center for Population Health IT (CPHIT) and serves on multiple national advisory boards and steering committees.

-As the research director of CPHIT, Dr. Kharrazi is pursuing priority Population Health Informatics (PHI) research that provide direct population-based applications to providers, patients, and payers.
-His research focuses on leveraging informatics to advance population health and improve cost.
-He has been the [co-]principal investigator of multiple federal and state grants with special focus on population/clinical health IT
+As the co-director of CPHIT, Dr. Kharrazi is pursuing priority Population Health Informatics (PHI) research that provide direct population-based applications to providers, patients, and payers.
+His research focuses on leveraging informatics to improve population health while reducing cost.
+He has been the principal investigator of multiple federal and state grants with special focus on population/clinical health IT.

 Dr. Kharrazi also has an extensive record on education.
 He has developed more than a dozen courses in health informatics.
 He is currently the director of the DrPH Informatics track program at the Johns Hopkins School of Public Health, and the co-director of the PhD program in Health Informatics at the Johns Hopkins School of Medicine.

 Honors and Awards